waveshareteam/ugv_rpi/README.md

     git clone https://github.com/waveshare/ugv_rpi.git

-You can also clone this repository from my GitHub to your local machine.
+Or you can also clone this repository from my GitHub to your local machine.

     git clone https://github.com/effectsmachine/ugv_rpi.git